croqueue/pinkytoe/README.md

 A portable Tic-Tac-Toe engine

 ## Description
-A C++17 header-only library that provides simple and portable Tic-Tac-Toe game engine.
+A C++17 header-only library that provides a simple and portable Tic-Tac-Toe game engine.